girish-gowda/Competative-Coding-Practice/README.md

 Output

 Print a single integer — the minimum year number that is strictly larger than y and all it's digits are distinct.
 It is guaranteed that the answer exists.

+***25. Hulk - 705A***

+Input

+The only line of the input contains a single integer n (1 ≤ n ≤ 100) — the number of layers of love and hate.

+Output

+For example if n = 1, then express feeling as "I hate it" or if n = 2 it's "I hate that I love it", and if n = 3 it's "I hate that I love that I hate it" and so on.